Fungus-Community-Edition/Fungus-wiki/fungus_docs/coding_standard.md

 # Contributing

 We welcome pull requests from everyone.
-By contributing to this project, you agree to abide by the @ref code_of_conduct.
+By contributing to this project, you agree to abide by the [Code of Conduct](code_of_conduct).
 You also agree that by submitting a pull request for this project, your contribution will be licensed under the [Open Source license] for this project.

 - Fork and clone the Fungus repo.
 - Make sure the tests pass locally (see the project readme for instructions).